MichaelKim20/dao-sdk/modules/ipfs/README.md

 // ["QmeJ4kRW21RRgjywi9ydvY44kfx71x2WbRq7ik5xh5zBZK"]
 ```

-**Note:** Using IPFS pin on the Aragon IPFS cluster may be restricted.
+**Note:** Using IPFS pin on the BOSagora IPFS cluster may be restricted.
 Use IPFS add instead.

 ## IPFS unpin